gununu/pimpl/README.md

 =====

 "pimpl" is C++11 simple pimpl idiom library using std::unique_ptr.
+This library has value semantics.

-pimpl idiom can reduce dependency among source files and make compiling faster.
+Pimpl idiom can reduce dependency among source files and make compiling faster.

 ###Usage
 See test.cpp test.hpp